I hope this finds you safe and well, preferably with a dog by your side and a cuppa in hand.

-If you would like additional support on managing your anxiety at the moment go into the training club and look at the Canine Progress section.
-Choose self-talk or mindfulness, whichever topic you’re drawn to as either will bring you back to this moment.
 The fear is overwhelming because we’re thinking about the future.
 Believe me, I understand that it’s almost impossible not to think about the future and there are practical reasons why you will need to consider what comes next.
 However, you don’t have to do that right now.
 You can put the kettle on; you can give yourself a few minutes and you can bring yourself back to this moment.
 Give your brain a rest.

 The reason that this blog hasn’t appeared earlier is that I would have been inauthentic.
 I was panicking, making lists and trying to deliver 101 things for you and your dog to do in a nano-second in place of my scheduled plan.